-In responding to this inquiry, the Commission first looks to Standard VII.H of the Standards of Professional Conduct for Certified Mediators.
+In responding to this inquiry, the Commission first looks to Standard 7(h) of the Standards of Professional Conduct for Certified Mediators.

-VII.H.
-A mediator shall not give or receive any commission, rebate or other monetary or non-monetary form of consideration from a party or representative of a party in return for referral or expectation of referral of clients for mediation services, except that a mediator may give or receive de minimis offerings such as sodas, cookies, snacks or lunches served to those attending mediations conducted by the mediator and intended to further those mediations or intended to show respect for cultural norms.
+7(h) A mediator shall not give or receive any commission, rebate or other monetary or non-monetary form of consideration to a party, or representative of a party, in return for a referral or due to an expectation of referral of clients for mediation services.

-A mediator should neither give nor accept any gift, favor, loan or other item of value that raises a question as to the mediator's actual or perceived impartiality.
+A mediator should neither give nor accept any gift, favor, loan, or other item of value that raises a question as to the mediator's impartiality.
+However, a mediator may give or receive de minimis offerings such as sodas, cookies, snacks, or lunches served to those attending a mediation conducted by the mediator, that are intended to further the mediation or show respect for cultural norms.

 Based on the facts of the inquiry, the mediator is using the mouse pads as an advertisement for mediation services.
 Therefore, the mouse pads will be given in return for referral or expectation of referral of clients for mediation services.
-Such gifts are not permitted under Standard VII.H, regardless of their monetary value.
+Such gifts are not permitted under Standard 7(h), regardless of their monetary value.

-Section VII.H carves out an exception to the rule against gift-giving, as follows:
+Section 7(h) carves out an exception to the rule against gift-giving, as follows:

-VII.H...except that a mediator may give or receive de minimis offerings such as sodas, cookies, snacks or lunches served to those attending mediations conducted by the mediator and intended to further those mediations or intended to show respect for cultural norms.
+7(h) ...However, a mediator may give or receive de minimis offerings such as sodas, cookies, snacks, or lunches served to those attending a mediation conducted by the mediator, that are intended to further the mediation or show respect for cultural norms.

-The facts presented to the Commission in this Advisory Opinion do not fall within the exception set out in Standard VII.H and, thus, the giving of the mouse pads is not permissible.
+The facts presented to the Commission in this Advisory Opinion do not fall within the exception set out in Standard 7(h) and, thus, the giving of the mouse pads is not permissible.

 The Commission cautions certified mediators that the giving or receiving of gifts or other items of monetary value outside the context of the mediation may be perceived by participants or the general public as affecting the mediator's impartiality.
-The purpose of Standard VII is to emphasize the responsibility each mediator has to protect the impartiality necessary to serve in that capacity.
+The purpose of Standard 7 is to emphasize the responsibility each mediator has to protect the impartiality necessary to serve in that capacity.